No results found. Please adjust your search and try again.

 STUDENTS

 If you have symptoms of COVID-19, contact University Health Service at 734-764-8320 and isolate until you receive your test results.
 If you test positive for COVID-19, you must follow CDC guidelines to complete the isolation process outlined here.
 If you test positive using a rapid antigen test, report your positive test result here.
-On- and off-campus quarantine and isolation spaces will be identified for use by any U-M student who needs them.
-You also may choose to isolate or quarantine with your family at home.
+Students should have an isolation plan in the event that they need to separate from roommates.
+A limited number of on-campus isolation spaces will be available for use by U-M students.
 Review the isolation living arrangement checklist here.FACULTY & STAFF

 If you become ill with symptoms associated with COVID-19, isolate and follow the guidance outlined here.
 If you have tested positive, contact OHS and do not come to work.
 This applies to employees on all campuses and in Michigan Medicine.
 Employees with symptoms of COVID-19 can access testing through their MyUofMHealth patient portal.
 Instructions on how to access the testing through the patient portal are available here.
 Workforce members who are unable to access the portal may call Occupational Health Services to report symptoms and arrange for testing if appropriate.
 OHS can be reached by phone at (734) 764-8021 7am-5pm.
 If you test positive for COVID-19, you must follow CDC guidelines and directions received from Work Connections and/or EHS to and complete the isolation process outlined here.
 Follow the appropriate timeline for isolation as outlined here.
 Please see the HR COVID-19 information page.
 For more information on testing, click here.Last Updated: May 12, 2022